gutoboranga/guest-pet/README.md

 # GuestPet development repo

+Created for an assignment of the Software Engineering class (INF01127 - 2017/1) ministered by prof. Lucinéia Thom.

 ## About our project

 GuestPet is a hosting pet service website created with the intention of allowing